sachin-pikle/gvme-micronaut-hello-rest/README.md

-# Micronaut Hello World REST App with GraalVM
+# Micronaut Hello World REST App with GraalVM Enterprise

-This is a simple hello world REST application using the Micronaut framework and GraalVM (JDK and Native Image).
+This is a simple hello world REST application using the Micronaut framework and GraalVM Enterprise Native Image and JDK.

 ## Prerequisites

 To run this sample on local (Mac OS), you need the following:

 1. The latest GraalVM Enterprise 22.x for Java 17 components:
-    - JDK, and
+    - Native Image, and
-    - Native Image
+    - JDK

 2. (Optional) Maven.
 If you don't have Maven installed, you can use the Maven wrapper (`./mvnw`) included in the Micronaut code sample.